stacompsoc/constitution/constitution.md

 24 hours notice of any committee meeting.

 The quorum for a General Meeting of the society will be at least 1/5 of ordinary members.
-In the event of an aquorate meeting all members and the Societies' Officer will be informed.
+In the event of an inquorate meeting all members and the Societies' Officer will be informed.
 If within 14 days there is no objection reported, it will stand ratified.